ignite/cli/docs/guide/blog.md

 In this tutorial, you create a blockchain with a module that lets you write to and read data from the blockchain.
 This module implements create and read functionalities for a blog-like application.
 The end user will be able to submit new blog posts and show a list of blog posts on the blockchain.

-> The purpose of this tutorial is to guide you through the imlementation of a complete feedback loop: submitting data and reading this data back from the blockchain.
+> The purpose of this tutorial is to guide you through the implementation of a complete feedback loop: submitting data and reading this data back from the blockchain.

 By completing this tutorial, you will learn about: